 Phishing simulations are a great way to trick employees.
 Unfortunately, they're not so great at tricking email security technologies.

-If you're using an email filtering technology to block or quarantine suspected phishing emails, it will almost certainly detect your simulated phishing campaign, and if it isn't, you should look to replace or reconfigure it 🙂
+If you're using an email filtering technology to block or quarantine suspected phishing emails, it will almost certainly detect your simulated phishing campaign.

 Each vendor has their own secret sauce that determines how it detects phishing, but in almost all cases, it comes down to a reputation-based system, where if enough indicators are hit, then that email will end up in a quarantine folder or be blocked entirely.